-Country LEGAL BASIS CO/SELF REGULATION APPROACHES LINEAR / NON-LINEAR AVMS PROTECTION TOOLS IN LINEAR SERVICES PROTECTION TOOLS IN NON- LINEAR SERVICES the code of 2011.
+Country LEGAL BASIS CO/SELF REGULATION APPROACHES LINEAR / NON-LINEAR AVMS PROTECTION TOOLS IN LINEAR SERVICES PROTECTION TOOLS IN NON- LINEAR SERVICES role in this self-regulatory system.
+In 2013, the eight most important VOD providers renewed the agreement and the code of 2011.
 SK Broadcasting and retransmission Act 308/2000, consolidated version Section 20(2) (on-demand Integrated approach through all regulated audiovisual sector regarding age classification system and labelling (with certain specificities for each sector).
-Graduated approach between linear and non-linear services regarding "seriously impair" contents "Seriously impair" : banned in linear services "Seriously impair" : allowed with access restrictions.
-Labelling restrictions (age classification) AVMS) Decree No. 589/2007 , Coll., as amended on 14 March 2014 "Likely to impair": allowed with some form protection On-screen icons required by law.
+Graduated approach between linear and non-linear services regarding contents seriously impair" "Seriously impair": banned in linear services "Seriously impair": allowed with access restrictions.
+Labelling restrictions (age classification) AVMS) Decree No. 589/2007, Coll., as amended on 14 March 2014 "Likely to impair": allowed with some form protection On-screen icons required by law.
 "Likely to impair": allowed without protection NO Law on the protection of minors against harmful content in audiovisual programmes of 15.12.2014 Integrated approach through all regulated audiovisual sector regarding age classification system and labelling (with certain specificities for each The new law on the protection of minors, which might come into force on the 1 July 2015, introduces a platform- "Seriously impair": banned.
 "Seriously impair": banned.
 Norwegian Broadcasting Act of 10.12.2012 Section 2-7 (protection of minors) Film and Video Act of sector). independent approach.
-Its scope includes linear television, on- demand audiovisual services, screening at public gatherings in Norway (including at a cinema) and making videograms available "Likely to impair" : allowed with some form of protection: rating + PIN codes, watershed, payment by credit card (although no binding access restriction by law).
-"Likely to impair" : allowed with some form of protection: rating + PIN codes, watershed, payment by credit card (although no binding access restriction by law).
+Its scope includes linear television, on- demand audiovisual services, screening at public gatherings in Norway (including at a cinema) and making videograms available "Likely to impair": allowed with some form of protection: rating + PIN codes, watershed, payment by credit card (although no binding access restriction by law).
+"Likely to impair": allowed with some form of protection: rating + PIN codes, watershed, payment by credit card (although no binding access restriction by law).
 5.5.2006 to the public (including distribution of DVD/Blu-ray). programmes have to be classified a introduces a duty to ensure the age li about the age limit.
 This includes a du with a set age limit.
-The Norwegian still be responsible for setting the age all audiovisual programmes, the age v to all platforms and all audiovisual ccording to age limit.
-The Act also mits are met and to inform the public ty to label all audiovisual programmes Media Authority (Medietilsynet) will limits for cinematographic works.
+The Norwegian still be responsible for setting the age all audiovisual programmes, the age l y to all platforms and all audiovisual according to age limit.
+The Act also mits are met and to inform the public tty to label all audiovisual programmes Media Authority (Medietilsynet) will limits for cinematographic works.
 For imits shall be set by the distributor of delines drawn up by the Norwegian

-Watershed period in broadcasting services

-Comparative table across Europe 401
+Watershed period in broadcasting services Comparative table across Europe 690